pelya/xrick-kaios/README.md

 To write data to files that will not be deleted after you close the app, you have to mount a writable file system, and sync it after writing to file, check sys_fs_init() and sys_fs_sync() in the code

+To debug your code on the device, compile the app like this:

+env DEBUG=1 ./build.sh

+then you can use printf() in the code to write debug messages to text area on screen